Vineethkolli/NBK-Youth/README.md

   Manage users, roles, site settings, and oversee all application data with full administrative control.

  - **📜 Histories & Records:**
-   Archive and manage past events and financial transactions with timeline views for easy reference and future auditing
+   Archive and manage past events and financial transactions with timeline views for easy reference and future auditing.

+- **⏱️ Keep-Alive & Automation:**
+   GitHub Actions used to keep Backend server, MongoDB, and OTP refresh token endpoints alive.

+- **☁️ Google Cloud Integration:**
+   A Service Account is used for storing media on Google Drive, and OAuth credentials are used for sending OTPs.

 - **🤖 Vini AI**
   - Chat with data using natural language.